Brian Pittman

 Brian Lee Pittman (born October 21, 1980) is an American musician most notable as the former bassist for the Christian rock band Relient K, of which he was a founding member.
 He has also played bass for the Christian metal band Inhale Exhale.

 Career

 Relient K

 Pittman played bass for Relient K from the band's beginning in 1998 until Bleach's farewell show on August 29, 2004.
 He contributed to 13 Relient K projects, including five full-length albums, four EPs, a two-track single, and two Christmas albums.
 The last album he contributed to was Mmhmm (the band's fourth album), along with longtime bandmates Matt Thiessen, Matt Hoopes, and Dave Douglas.
-Some people think the song "For the Band", which is found on Relient K's Employee of the Month EP, was written about his leaving, but that is unlikely, as that song was recorded two years before his departure.
-Though he left the band in August 2004, he returned to play with the band during their CD release show for Mmhmm on November 1, 2004, at the Newport Music Hall in Columbus, Ohio.

 Inhale Exhale

 Shortly after leaving Relient K, Pittman joined the band Inhale Exhale.
 They released their first album on November 21, 2006, entitled The Lost.
 The Sick.
 The Sacred.
-Pittman reportedly claimed after leaving Relient K that he wanted to play a different genre of Christian music, and said before that he grew up preferring metal music more.
-Inhale Exhale's style is much heavier than Relient K's.

 Personal life

 Pittman married on August 30, 2008, and currently resides in Canal Fulton, Ohio.

 Pittman owns a landscaping company called Aura Concrete & Landscaping.